device42/Device42_HPSM_Sync/README.md

 2.Operator should have access to the REST API.
 The API should allow “Computer” and “NetworkDevice” access, allowing both ‘add’ and ‘save’ actions

-3.Both endpoints must allow access to add & update all of the fields listed on this page.
+3.Both endpoints must allow access to add & update all of the fields listed on this page
 ```
 'logical.name'
 'machine.name'